 NeoGenomics was founded by Dr. Michael T. Dent in June of 2001.
 Dr. Dent is the founder and primary physician of an OB/GYN practice in Southwest Florida.
-In November of 2001, we became a publicly-traded company by reverse merging into American Communications Enterprises, Inc, which was a shell corporation at the time.
+In November of 2001, NeoGenomics became a publicly-traded company by reverse merging into American Communications Enterprises, Inc, which was a shell corporation at the time.
 During 2002, we assembled our initial staff and began clinical testing operations.
 In 2003, we obtained new venture capital sponsorship through Medical Venture Partners, LLC, a related entity, and moved to a much larger, state-of-the art laboratory facility in Fort Myers, Florida.
 In January 2005, we hired our President, Robert Gasparini.
 Mr. Gasparini has considerable experience in building genetic and molecular laboratory companies.

-We operate a cancer genetics laboratory that is targeting the rapidly growing genetic and molecular testing segment of the medical laboratory market.
-We operate in two laboratory locations: the first location is in Fort Myers, Florida and the second is in Nashville, Tennessee.
-We currently offer the following types of testing services to oncologists, pathologists, urologists, hospitals, and other laboratories that do not perform genetic testing throughout the United States: a) cytogenetics testing, which analyzes human chromosomes, b) Fluorescence In-Situ Hybridization (FISH) testing which analyzes abnormalities at the gene level, c) flow cytometry testing services, which analyzes clusters of differentiation on cell surfaces and d) molecular testing which involves testing DNA and other molecular structures to screen for and diagnose single gene disorders.
+NeoGenomics operates a cancer genetics laboratory based in Fort Myers, Florida that is targeting the rapidly growing genetic and molecular testing segment of the medical laboratory market.
+The Company currently offers the following types of testing services to oncologists, pathologists, urologists, hospitals, and other laboratories that do not perform genetic testing throughout the United States: a) cytogenetics testing, which analyzes human chromosomes, b) Fluorescence In-Situ Hybridization ("FISH") testing, which analyzes abnormalities at the gene level, c) flow cytometry testing services, which analyzes clusters of differentiation on cell surfaces and d) molecular testing which involves testing DNA and other molecular structures to screen for and diagnose single gene disorders.
 All of these testing services are widely used in the diagnosis of various types of cancer.
-Our common stock is listed on the NASDAQ Over-the-Counter Bulletin Board (the "OTCBB") under the symbol "NGNM.OB"
+Our common stock is listed on the OTCBB under the symbol "NGNM.OB"

-We believe the genetic and molecular testing segment of the medical laboratory industry is the most rapidly growing segment of the market.
+The genetic and molecular testing segment of the medical laboratory industry is the most rapidly growing segment of the market.
 Approximately five years ago, the World Health Organization reclassified cancers as being genetic anomalies.
 This growing awareness of the genetic root behind most cancers combined with advances in technology and genetic research, including the complete sequencing of the human genome, have made possible a whole new set of tools to diagnose and treat diseases.
 We believe this has opened up a vast opportunity for laboratory companies that are positioned to address this growing market segment.